-A total of seven (7) meetings were held during the FYE 2024 with full attendance by all AC members were invited to attend all the AC meetings to facilitate deliberations as well as to provide clarification on the audit issues.
+A total of seven (7) meetings were held during the FYE 2024 with full attendance by all AC members

+The Head of Internal Audit of AirAsia X attended the AC meetings to present the audit and investigation reports.
+Representing the senior management team, the Chief Executive Officer ("CEO") and the Chief Financial Officer ("CFO") were invited to attend all the AC meetings to facilitate deliberations as well as to provide clarification on the audit issues.
 Where required, the management of the audit subjects was also invited to provide an explanation to the AC on specific control lapses and issues arising from the relevant audit reports.